progenetix/progenetix-web/doc/issues-and-priorities.md

 Under each date stamp, current issues & needed fixes are listed top -> down in order of urgency & perceived feasibility of fast implementation).

+### 2020-09-24

+#### Enhancements

+* The `referenceLink` function now replaces the `isPMID` functionon 2 pages.
+However, when dropped into hooks/api and loaded from there, only the "PMID:..." resulted in a link; it works if code is on page (as it is now).
+Should be a function that can be called on any page.

 ### 2020-09-08

 #### New Page "Variant Details"